 The Department of Physiology shares in the grief, distress, and outrage over the tragic deaths of George Floyd, Breonna Taylor, Ahmaud Arbery, Rayshard Brooks and many others who have been targeted by violence.
-We stand with the peaceful protests against these horrific acts.
+We stand with the protests against these horrific acts.
 Sadly, these are not the only examples of systemic injustice we have witnessed in recent years.
 The current state of affairs is unacceptable.
 The Physiology Department stands strong in our commitment to students, staff, and faculty.
 Everyone is welcome and will be treated equitably irrespective of nationality, race, gender, or beliefs.

 A Message from our Diversity, Equity and Inclusion Champion